 A license can be obtained via our spin-off uCrowds by sending an email to email@example.com.

-Our UU crowd simulation software has been integrated into Unity3D.
+Our Utrecht University Crowd Simulation (UUCS) software has been integrated into Unity3D.

 The Explicit Corridor Map (ECM) navigation mesh has a number of useful properties, including the following:

 Automatic construction.
 Given a set of obstacles and a bounding box, our

 framework uses the exact algorithms to compute the ECM navigation mesh efficiently and automatically.